The Canine Mutiny: Production

 The episode uses the full opening sequence because the story ran short.
 A long sequence was cut from the middle of the episode, with half of the episode being re-written after the animatic had been finished.
 The main plot of the episode came from an original idea that the family would be issued a credit card in the name "Hobart Simpson" which Bart would use.
 An original subplot was that Lisa would become addicted to "Trucker's Choice" pep pills.
 Originally, instead of going to the dog park, the family took Laddie to a waterfall, where he performed a series of dives.
 This idea was scrapped since the script already proved that Laddie was a form of "superdog".
 Likewise, the scene where Laddie rescues Baby Gerald was originally more complicated, but it was cut; the finished episode shows only the aftermath of Laddie's rescue.

 Laddie was designed to resemble a real dog.
 The catalog Bart uses is a combination of the Lillian Vernon catalog and The Sharper Image store.
 The opening stemmed from the fact that the show had not had a sequence where the family received mail, and the writers wanted to create a joke about the different types of mail addressed to each family member.
 After Bart's "dog burning" fantasy, when he hears a ship's horn in the distance, there was originally going to be a faint cry of "more dogs", but it was deemed taking the joke too far.
-Hank Azaria ad-libbed the entire sequence during the closing credits in which Chief Wiggum and Lou sing along to "Jammin'".
+Hank Azaria ad-libbed the entire sequence during the closing credits in which Chief Wiggum and Lou sing along to "Jamming".